SiddharthChavan23/Music_Recommendation/README.md

 ## Getting Started

-This project consists of Flask application for the backend API, React for client side application.This project also use `docker-compose` to make it easy run all of the container at once.
+This project consists of Flask application for the backend API, React for client side application.This project also use `docker-orchestration` to make it easy run all of the container at once.

 This application will showcase: